pylenin/purple-blue/content/posts/excel-with-python.md

 #### Method 3 - Reading all rows in Excel using `rows` attribute

-To read all the rows, use `sheet.rows` to receive a tuple element per row.
+To read all the rows, use `sheet.rows` to iterate over rows with Openpyxl.
+You receive a tuple element per row by using the `sheet.rows` attribute.

 **Code**